-encouraging young leaders to create environments that invite people to new life in Christ // thoughts from Rick Duncan, founding pastor and pastor of Missional Living and Leadership Development at Cuyahoga Valley Church // Rick is now accepting a limited number of speaking engagements, please check with his assistant, Elena Golsch, for opportunities. email@example.com
+encouraging young leaders to create environments that invite people to new life in Christ // thoughts from Rick Duncan, founding pastor at Cuyahoga Valley Church // Rick is also a lead navigator with Auxano, navigating leaders through growth challenges with clarity // Through NEO360 he mentors and trains church planters as a part of the Launch Group // Rick is available for speaking engagements, please check with his assistant, Elena Golsch, for scheduling. email@example.com

 Tuesday, March 26, 2013

 How to move from doing the good deeds to sharing the good news on a disaster relief mission trip